18satoy/doodletheater/README.md

 Import Agora Voice Call Asset from the Unity Asset Store.
 Build from Unity, then build on XCode.

+Instructions:
+Print Doodle Template, draw your character, load the app and enjoy!

 References:
 The Noun Project (https://thenounproject.com/)
 Freepik (www.freepik.com)